 - Does my workload perform lots of updates and deletes?
 Columnstore indexes work well when the data is stable.
 Queries should be updating and deleting less than 10% of the rows.

 - Do I have fact and dimension tables for a data warehouse?

 You might not need a columnstore index.
-Rowstore tables with heaps or clustered indexes perform best on queries that seek into the data, searching for a particular value, or for queries on a small range of values.
+Rowstore (or B-tree) tables with heaps or clustered indexes perform best on queries that seek into the data, searching for a particular value, or for queries on a small range of values.
 Use rowstore indexes with transactional workloads since they tend to require mostly table seeks instead of large range table scans.